ankurkhaitan/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-## Motivation of Data Set
-This data set is motivated by the course project of Getting and Cleaning Data from Coursera John Hopkins University Data Science Special Section.
-The purpose of the project is to obtain tidy dataset by collecting, working with, and cleaning a raw data set.
-The original data set is obtained from the *Human Activity Recognition Using Smartphones Data Set* in **UCI Machine Learning Repository**.

-This smartphone data set is one of the typical examples of wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
-Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
-A full description of the smartphone data set is available at the site where the data was obtained:

-http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones (a newly updated version is also available).

-For the smartphone data set, relevant experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years old.
-Each individual performed six different activities wearing a smartphone, including walking, walking upstairs, walking downstairs, sitting, standing and laying.
-The smartphone was embedded accelerometer and gyroscope to capture the movement of the individuals.
-The experiments were also video-recorded to label the data manually.

 ## This repository includes the following files

 1. `README.md`: explains how all of the scripts work and how they are connected.